jenntang1/holbertonschool-zero_day/0x03-git/README.md

-The goal of this project is to understanding source code management using Git.
+The goal of this project is to understand source code management using Git.